ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 But there's **another** problem!
 The effect is never going to run when the counter is created because you're not inside a tracking context. 😩

-It would make more sense to move the effects to where you read and write the value.
-This way, it can be read inside of a tracking context like the template effect:
+It would make more sense to move the effect where you read the value — this way, it's read inside of a tracking context like the template effect:

 ```ts:counter.svelte.ts {7-12,17}
 export class Counter {